ugwigr/kgbase-client/README.md

 )
 ```

-The `tableId` is returned from the result.
+The `tableId` is returned from the response.
+You need to know `tableId` when you update or delete table.
 ```json
 {
     "data": {